manheim/vault-redirector-twisted/docs/source/index.rst

 1. Follow the instructions above for installing for development.
 2. Cut a new branch named after the GitHub issue ("issues/ISSUE_NUMBER").
 3. Make your code changes as needed, and write or update tests.
-It's preferred that you commit early and often, to make it easier to isolated work that needs improvements.
+It's preferred that you commit early and often, to make it easier to isolate work that needs improvements.
 4. Run tests locally at least for py27 and py35: ``tox -e py27-unit,py27-acceptance,py35-unit,py35-acceptance``
 5. Examine the test results and the coverage reports in ``htmlcov/`` (the reports will be written for the last-run unit test suite).
 Iterate until you have full coverage and passing tests.
 6. Run ``tox -e docs`` to generate documentation locally.
 Examine it for correctness, and commit any changes to the auto-generated files under ``docs/source/``.